GitCadet/gcwebapp-docker/README.md

 ## Building the Docker Image
 In order to build GitCadet custom website, I first specified a Dockerfile that included:
-- "`FROM nginx:latest`" - in order to set the base image.
+- "`FROM nginx:latest`" - to set the base image.
-- "`ADD . /usr/share/nginx/html`" - in order to copy the files & directories from source to the destination filesystem of the image.
+- "`ADD . /usr/share/nginx/html`" - to copy the files & directories from source to the destination filesystem of the image.
 This also ensures the custom website is served directly by NGINX.

 (Used `nginx:latest` as the initial base image but for optimisation, I later switched to `nginx:1.27.3-alpine` to reduce image size.)